yandex-cloud/docs/en/solutions/web/joomla-postgresql.md

 1. Select the **Ubuntu** or **CentOS** public image.

-1. In the **Computing resources** section, select the [type of core usage](../../compute/concepts/vm-types.md) (partial or full) and specify the necessary number of vCPUs and amount of RAM.
+1. In the **Computing resources** section:
+    - Choose the [type of virtual machine](../../compute/concepts/vm-types.md) (light or standard).
+    - Specify the required amount of vCPUs and RAM.

    The minimum configuration is enough for functional testing:
    * **Guaranteed vCPU share**: 5%.